-Among the hacker groups targeting the pharmaceutical industry, state-backed actors seem very active and dangerous.
-Several appear to have links with to governments and APT 41 - an alleged Chinese State backed operator - seems particularly dangerous at this time.
+Among the hacker groups targeting the pharmaceutical industry, Chinese actors seem the most active and dangerous.
+Several appear to have links with the Chinese State and APT 41 - an alleged Chinese State backed operator - seems particularly dangerous at this time .

-Recent hacker interest in the biopharmaceutical industry, is also worth noting.
-It is reported that biopharmaceutical companies are among the favorite targets of hacker groups, state-sponsored and otherwise, from which to steal trade secrets.
+Recent Chinese interest in the biopharmaceutical industry, is also worth noting.
+It is reported that biopharmaceutical companies are among the favorite targets of Chinese hacker groups from which to steal trade secrets.
+Chinese investment in the U.S. biotechnology sector is even considered by some to represent a risk to national security in the United States.

 Iran appears to be targeting the healthcare sector also.
 On 30 March the US Federal Bureau of Investigation (FBI) published a Private Industry Notification warning of a malware campaign named Kwampirs, loosely linked with Iranian state-backed hackers, that specifically targets the healthcare sector and has the ability to move laterally through the supply chain.
 According to the report "The Kwampirs RAT is a modular RAT worm that gains system access to victim machines and networks, with the primary purpose of gaining broad, yet targeted, access to victim companies to enable follow-on computer network exploitation (CNE) activities.

-Through victimology and forensic analysis, the FBI found heavily targeted industries include healthcare, software supply chain, energy, and engineering across the United States, Europe, Asia, and the Middle East".36
+Through victimology and forensic analysis, the FBI found heavily targeted industries include healthcare, software supply chain, energy, and engineering across the United States, Europe, Asia, and the Middle East".33